dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 | 5               |
 ```

 Multiple commands, including both SQL and dot commands, can also be run in a single `.read` command.
-In this example, the file `write_markdown_to_file.sql` is located in the same directory as duckdb.exe and contains the following commands:
+In this example, the file `write_markdown_to_file.sql` is located in the same directory as dataminer.exe and contains the following commands:

 ```sql
 .mode markdown